CarlosGongorar/CarlosGongorar/README.md

 Entrepreneur and Software Developer
 -----------------------------------

 Hello, I am Carlos Santiago Gongora Ramirez, but my friends call me Yuyi.
 Since I was 8 years old, I fell in love with the world of programming.
-I am a Systems Engineering student at the Francisco José de Caldas District University and I am also co-founder of SoftCo, a software development company.
+I am a Systems Engineering student at the Francisco José de Caldas District University and I am also founder of SoftCo, a software development company.
 In addition to programming, I am a fan of video games.
 I also love volleyball, the gym and staying active.
 When I'm not working or playing, I like to just hang out with my friends, share laughs, and enjoy good times.
 For me, life is a balance between doing what I love and enjoying the company of the people I love.

 * 🌍  I'm based in Bogotá, Colombia
 * ✉️  You can contact me at [carlosgongorar50@gmail.com](mailto:carlosgongorar50@gmail.com)